Framing - our hints and tips!

 We offer a full professional framing service for all our A4 and A3 prints.
 The frames we use are made from solid wood and use high quality acrylic glazing that is indistinguishable from glass, making for a much lighter and safer frame.

-You can chose a framed print on all our print pages, or you can order one separately via our Homeware page and come in both black and white.
-The LLT frames are made to fit a standard A3 paper size (33cm x 45cm) and every frame includes an A4 aperture mount as we love how that shows off our prints.
+You can chose a framed print on all our print pages, or you can order one separately via our Homeware page and come in A3 and A4, both sizes are also available in black and white.
+Our A3 frames also include an A4 aperture mount as we love how that shows off our prints.
 The full measurements for our standard frames are:

 - Outside frame: 45x33cm